 The Museum's oldest artworks can be found in the Asian art collection, which includes works from many eras and countries such as India, Pakistan, Iran, Nepal, Tibet, China, Korea, Japan, Vietnam, Thailand, Burma, and Java.
-Chinese art is a particular strength of the collection, with archaeological objects and burial artifacts, works that trace the evolution of Chinese ceramics, jade carvings from the Neolithic era to the 19th century, bronze objects and cloisonné enamel, and paintings from the 14th to the 20th centuries.
+The Museum's Chinese art holdings are one of the strongest aspects of the Asian art collection, featuring archaeological objects and burial artifacts, works that trace the evolution of Chinese ceramics, jade carvings from the Neolithic era to the 19th century, bronze objects and cloisonné enamel, and paintings from the 14th to the 20th centuries.